Witch trials in early modern Scotland: Decline

 Prosecutions began to decline as trials were more tightly controlled by the judiciary and government, torture was more sparingly used and standards of evidence were raised.
 The exposure of prickers as frauds in 1662 removed a major form of evidence.
 The Lord Advocate George Mackenzie made efforts to make prosecutions ineffective.
 There may also have been a growing popular scepticism, and, with relative peace and stability, the economic and social tensions that may have contributed to accusations were reduced, although there were occasional local outbreaks, like those in Forfar in 1662, East Lothian in 1678 and in Paisley in 1697.
 The last executions in the records of the central courts were in 1706.
-The last trial was held in the court of a sheriff-depute at Dornoch in 1727, and was of questionable legality.
+The last trial was held against Janet Horne in the court of a sheriff-depute at Dornoch in 1727, and was of questionable legality.
 The British Parliament repealed the 1563 act in 1736, making the legal pursuit of witches impossible.
 Nevertheless, basic magical beliefs persisted, particularly in the Highlands and Islands.